epklein/epklein.github.io/_posts/2022Q3/2022-09-22-performance-review-cycle.md

 title: Performance Review Cycle
 categories: [Performance Management]
 tags: [Performance Evaluation, SWE Career, VTEX Way]
+excerpt: An overview of the Performance Review Cycle process.
 ---

 Here at VTEX, the **Tech Org** is currently running the *Performance Review Cycle* for 2022/H2.
 We run it twice a year.